 Jefferson State is able to record proceedings in its videoconference rooms, and will do so upon request.
 Requests to record content should be directed to the Associate Dean of Distance Education.

 Room Scheduling and Rate Information Contact Person:

-Associate Dean of Distance Education Jefferson State Community College 2601 Carson Road Birmingham, AL 35215
+Room Scheduling Contact: IT Helpdesk Jefferson State Community College 2601 Carson Road Birmingham, AL 35215 (205) 856-6088 helpdesk@jeffersonstate.edu

-Voice: (205) 856-7824 FAX: (205) 856-6055